Roopesh2/K-base/Thoughts from 1984.md

-Who controls the present controls the past
+- Who controls the present controls the past
+- Orthodoxy is unconsciousness
+- DUCKSPEAK, to quack like a duck.
+It is one of those interesting words that have two contradictory meanings.
+Applied to an opponent, it is abuse, applied to someone you agree with, it is praise.
+-